reduxjs/redux/README.md

 ## Help and Discussion

 The **[#redux channel](https://discord.gg/0ZcbPKXt5bZ6au5t)** of the **[Reactiflux Discord community](http://www.reactiflux.com)** is our official resource for all questions related to learning and using Redux.
 Reactiflux is a great place to hang out, ask questions, and learn - come join us!

-## Developer Experience

-Dan Abramov (author of Redux) wrote Redux while working on his React Europe talk called [“Hot Reloading with Time Travel”](https://www.youtube.com/watch?v=xsSnOQynTHs).
-His goal was to create a state management library with a minimal API but completely predictable behavior.
-Redux makes it possible to implement logging, hot reloading, time travel, universal apps, record and replay, without any buy-in from the developer.

 ## Installation